arisuland/fubuki/app/README.md

 ### What is this folder?

-This folder contains all the application code for Arisu.
+This folder contains all the application code for Arisu, this is code-named **Tsubaki**.

 ## Tech Stack